BackofenLab/RNAProt/README.md

 #### Transcript region annotation

-Similarly to the exon-intron annotation, binding regions can be labelled based on their overlap with transcript regions.
+Similarly to exon-intron annotations, binding regions can be labelled based on their overlap with transcript regions.
 Labels are assigned based on UTR or CDS region overlap (5'UTR, CDS, 3'UTR, None), by taking the isoform information in the input GTF file.
 Again the list of most prominent isoforms is used for annotation, or alternatively a list of user-defined isoforms (`--tr-list`).
 Additional annotation options include start and stop codon or transcript and exon border labelling.
 For more details see mode options `--tra`, `--tra-codons`, and `--tra-borders`.
 To use transcript region annotations for `rnaprot train`, set `--use-tra`.
 Otherwise, if no other feature is specified, `rnaprot train` will train a model with all present features.